Waiaua: Early settlement

 Whakatōhea originally settled the flat lower river due to its abundance of ocean, ground and river food.

 The following exclamation is attributed to Whakatōhea ancestor Tāpuikākahu:

 Modern history

 The local Whakatōhea hapū, Ngāti Patumoana or Ngāti Patu, moved their homes and marae to Waiaua after their land at Paerata was confiscated.
 The group takes its name from the event in which their ancestor, Hineiahua, was pursued and killed by Ngāpuhi at the Waiaua River mouth.

-Members of the hapū, like the iwi elder Tiwai Amoamo, farmed the area during the 20th century.
+Members of the hapū, such as the iwi elder Tiwai Amoamo, farmed the area during the 20th century.

 The low-lying valley has regularly flooded after heavy rainfall during the 20th and 21st century.
 Roads in the area were closed for several days in February 2018.

 In 2011, the New Zealand Government signed a formal pardon at Waiaua Marae for a local man, Mokomoko, who was wrongly hanged for murder in 1886, leading to the confiscation of Whakatōhea land.